SEO BLOG

 Google’s new algorithms reward long-form content that is 2000 words or more.
 The days of 300-500 word articles are over!

 Long-form content boosts your page up in the SERPs.
-However, when you write in-depth articles, make sure that your content is broken up into small paragraphs to maintain readability and scannability.
+However, when you write in-depth articles, make sure that your content is broken up into small paragraphs to maintain readability and scannability (take this article as a prime example!).

-If you’re not a natural editor, the Hemingway Score analyzes all your content for readability score.
+If you’re not a natural editor, sites like the Hemingway Score and Grammarly can analyze your content for readability score.

 H1 Tags

-The H1 tag is considered the most important tag for search engine optimization.
+The H1 tag is considered the most important tag for SEO on page optimization.
 It tells both search engines and human visitors what the content of your page will be about.

 Make sure you are including H1s in your spreadsheet for review.

-Tip: You want to check for keywords and clarity.
+Tip: Check those H1s for keywords and clarity.

 Links (Internal & External)

-Make sure you include the links going in and out of your page(s).
+Make sure you include the external and internal links going in and out of your page(s).
 Quality links provide relevancy metrics for Google.
 It tells Google that your website consists of trustworthy material, therefore, boosting your site authority.
+Remember, links can go cold, so weed out any broken links still lingering in your content.

 Alt Text